0xProject/0x-docs/docs/0x-price-api/rate-limits.md

 # Rate limits

 :::info
-Want higher rate limits?
-Check out all our [available options](https://0x.org/pricing)
+To get higher rate limits for the Price API, purchase our flexible [Price API plan](https://0x.org/pricing) starting at $19 monthly.
 :::

 ## Why do we have rate limits?